-As of March 31, 2021, the properties owned by the Company consist of the following (collectively, the "Properties"):
+As of March 31, 2022, the properties owned by the Company consist of the following (collectively, the "Properties"):

-• Tribeca House in Manhattan, comprising two buildings, one with 21 stories and one with 12 stories, containing residential and retail space with an aggregate of approximately 483,000 square feet of residential rental Gross Leasable Area ("GLA") and 77,000 square feet of retail rental and parking GLA;

-- Flatbush Gardens in Brooklyn, a 59-building residential housing complex with 2,493 rentable units; - 141 Livingston Street in Brooklyn, a 15-story office building with approximately 216,000 square feet of GLA; - 250 Livingston Street in Brooklyn, a 12-story office and residential building with approximately 370,000 square feet of GLA (fully remeasured); - Aspen in Manhattan, a 7-story building containing residential and retail space with approximately 166,000 square feet of residential rental GLA and approximately 21,000 square feet of retail rental GLA; - Clover House in Brooklyn, a 11-story residential building with approximately 102,000 square feet of residential rental GLA; - 10 West 65th Street in Manhattan, a 6-story residential building with approximately 76,000 square feet of residential rental GLA; and - 1010 Pacific Street in Brooklyn, which the Company plans to redevelop as a 9-story residential building with approximately 119,000 square feet of residential rental GLA.
+- Tribeca House in Manhattan, comprising two buildings, one with 21 stories and one with 12 stories, containing residential and retail space with an aggregate of approximately 483,000 square feet of residential rental Gross Leasable Area ("GLA") and 77,000 square feet of retail rental and parking GLA; - Flatbush Gardens in Brooklyn, a 59-building residential housing complex with 2,494 rentable units and approximately 1,749,000 square feet of residential rental GLA; - 141 Livingston Street in Brooklyn, a 15-story office building with approximately 216,000 square feet of GLA; - 250 Livingston Street in Brooklyn, a 12-story office and residential building with approximately 370,000 square feet of GLA (fully remeasured); - Aspen in Manhattan, a 7-story building containing residential and retail space with approximately 166,000 square feet of residential rental GLA and approximately 21,000 square feet of retail rental GLA; - Clover House in Brooklyn, a 11-story residential building with approximately 102,000 square feet of residential rental GLA; - 10 West 65th Street in Manhattan, a 6-story residential building with approximately 76,000 square feet of residential rental GLA; - 1010 Pacific Street in Brooklyn, which the Company plans to redevelop as a 9-story residential building with approximately 119,000 square feet of residential rental GLA; and - the Dean Street property, which the Company plans to redevelop as a 9-story residential building with approximately 160,000 square feet of residential rental GLA and approximately 9,000 square feet of retail rental GLA.
+In February and April 2022, the Company purchased additional parcels of land for \$3.7 million and \$4.3 million, respectively.

 During 2019, we entered into a joint venture in which we own a 50% interest through which we are paying certain legal and advisory expenses in connection with various rent laws and ordinances which govern certain of our properties.
-During the three months ended March 31, 2021 and 2020, the Company incurred \$0.02 million and \$0.2 million, respectively, of such expenses, which are recorded as part of general and administrative in the Condensed Consolidated Statements of Operations, and the Company has fulfilled its commitment in the joint venture.
+During the three months ended March 31, 2022 and 2021, the Company incurred \$0.02 million and \$0.02 million, respectively, of such expenses, which are recorded as part of general and administrative in the Condensed Consolidated Statements of Operations, and the Company has fulfilled its commitment in the joint venture.